scottrobel/NotVRT/README.md

 ## Deposit
 <br>
 - deposits will happen on a *rolling* basis.
 What this means is that every new deposit will increase the ``endTime`` field for the user's stake by the specified amount of time.
-- deposit time will be for a minimum of 1 month and a maximum of 1 year **pending review**
+- deposit time will be for a minimum of 1 month and a maximum of 1 year
-- The score field will be calculated as follows **pending review**
+- The score field will be calculated as follows

 ```js
 amount to deposit * timestamp / scoreFactor